gbowerman/azure-myriad/autoscale/readme.md

 ### Autoscale templates ###

-11/2/15: Autoscale is now working for all regions.
-Give it a try (you still need a subscrpition that's whitelisted for scale sets though).

 The following templates each deploy a VM Scale Set integrated with Azure autoscale.

 ### vmss-win-autoscale.json ###